-Skill: Increases attack by 28% of your energy recharge over the base 100%.
-You can gain a maximum bonus of 80% attack.
-Gain 30% energy recharge for 12 seconds after using an elemental burst
+Skill: increases attack by 28% of your energy recharge over the base 100% (to a maximum bonus of 80% attack).
+Also gain 30% energy recharge for 12 seconds after the equipping character uses their elemental burst

 |The Catch||Bonus effect: increases energy recharge

-Skill: Increases elemental burst damage by 16% and elemental burst critical rate by 6%
+Skill: increases elemental burst damage by 16% and elemental burst crit rate by 6%

 |Exchange at the Inazuma Fishing Association|

-Skill: if there are at least two enemies nearby, attack is increased by 16%.
-If there are any less than two enemies nearby, attack is increased by 24%.
+Skill: if there are at least two enemies nearby, attack increases by 16%.
+If there are any less than two enemies nearby, attack increases by 24%

 |Primordial Jade Winged-Spear||Bonus effect: increases energy recharge

-Skill: On hit, your attack is increased by 3.2% for six seconds, for a maximum of seven stacks.
+Skill: on hit, the wielder’s attack increases by 3.2% for six seconds, for a maximum of seven stacks.
 This effect can only occur once every 0.3 seconds.
-While in possession of the maximum possible stacks, damage dealt is increased by 12%
+While the character possesses seven stacks, their damage dealt increases by 12%

 |Artifact set||Effect||Where to get|